 Heatmap applications to financial data are numerous.
 Financial maps are usually two dimensional color coded grids.
 These market map grids show performance or price movement of stocks, stock sectors, regional or worldwide stocks, bonds, currencies, interest rates, etc. They summarize large quantities of pricing data across different delayed time periods, or sometimes in real time.

-This financial heatmap is called The Forex Heatmap®.
+This financial heatmap is called The Forex HeatmapĀ®.
 It is a tool for forex traders that summarizes real time pricing data for currencies and converts the data into a convenient visual map.
 The above image is for the British Pound pairs.
 This map summarizes the real time pricing data for the GBP pairs along with 7 other currencies.
-Real time analysis of the forex pricing provides currency traders with a pre-programmed, web based, plug and play tool for quick determination of what pair to trade for profitable currency trading.
-This is a real time financial map.
+Real time analysis of the forex, gold XAU and crypto currency pricing provides financial traders with a pre-programmed, web based, plug and play tool for quick determination of what pair or crypto currency to trade for profitable currency trading.
+When combined with a matching charting system profitable forex and gold trading is possible on a consistent basis.
+This is a real time financial heatmap: